flybywiresim/aircraft/README.md

 - Autopilot goes direct to RWY on APP (same with the default A320) [Workaround: Use DIR to a waypoint or selected heading]
 - Upper ECAM displays wrong THR levers position / N1 rating.
 - Newly added ASOBO A320 liveries are incompatible with the A32NX mod.
-- Ruder keybindings not working (you have to set your keybinding to rudder axis right and left)
+- Rudder keybindings not working (you have to set your keybinding to rudder axis right and left)
 - Wing dips on landing (due to bad transition to direct law in flare, same with the default A320)  [Workaround use minimal aileron input on landing]
 - Black screens / unable to start (conflict with another mod/livery or incorrect installation of the A32NX mod, use the [installer](https://api.flybywiresim.com/installer))